srekit/github-workflows/.github/actions/poetry-quality-checks/README.md

 - Use Poetry for dependency management
 - Have a `pyproject.toml` file
 - Include quality check tools in your development dependencies

-## License

-See the repository's LICENSE file for details.